Rugrats: Search for Reptar

 Rugrats: Search for Reptar is a 1998 platform video game developed by n-Space and published by THQ.
-It was released in North America on November 23, 1998, and in Europe in November 1998 exclusively for PlayStation.
-Based on the popular Nickelodeon cartoon Rugrats, which aired from 1991 until 2004, the game follows the cartoon's main character, Tommy Pickles, who has lost his Reptar puzzle.
-It features stages that are typically based on episodes from the television show.
-It was followed up by Rugrats: Studio Tour, released in 1999 on the same platform.
+It was released in North America in the last quarter of 1998 and the PAL region in November 1998, exclusively for the PlayStation.
+Based on the television show Rugrats, the game follows the show's main character, Tommy Pickles, who has lost pieces of his Reptar puzzle and seeks to find them.
+It features stages based on episodes from the television show and minigames.
+Its sequel is Rugrats: Studio Tour (1999).

-Rugrats: Search for Reptar was developed with the intent of appealing to ages seven through twelve.
-A marketing campaign, which was the second-biggest of 1998, was formed in conjunction between Sony Computer Entertainment America and THQ for its North American release, in order to bolster the children's market on the PlayStation.
+The game was developed with the intent of appealing to children.
+A marketing campaign, the second-biggest for a video game in 1998, was formed in conjunction with Sony Computer Entertainment America and THQ for the North American release to bolster the children's market on the PlayStation.
+Reviews were mixed, praising the graphics and entertainment value among children, but criticizing the camera and control mechanics.
+It was the third-best-selling game in the first two weeks of its release and sold nearly 1.5 million copies in the US and was incorporated into Sony Interactive Entertainment's Greatest Hits brand.

-The game has been met with mixed reviews from critics, though it has regularly been noted that children will enjoy it.
-It was criticized for its camera and gameplay by publications such as IGN and GameSpot but was given a positive reception for its presentation and was well-received commercially, being the third-best-selling game in the first two weeks of its release.
-It was incorporated into the Greatest Hits brand and sold nearly 1.5 million copies in the US, becoming one of the best-selling games on the PlayStation.